Bulletin board system: Software and hardware

 BBS systems on other systems remained popular, especially home computers, largely because they catered to the audience of users running those machines.
 The ubiquitous Commodore 64 (introduced in 1982) was a common platform in the 1980s.
 Popular commercial BBS programs were Blue Board, Ivory BBS, Color64 and CNet 64.
+There was also a devoted contingent of BBS users on TI-99/4A computers, long after Texas Instruments had discontinued the computer in the aftermath of their price war with Commodore.
+Popular BBSes for the TI-99/4A included Techie, TIBBS (Texas Instruments Bulletin Board System), TI-COMM, and Zyolog.
 In the early 1990s, a small number of BBSes were also running on the Commodore Amiga.
 Popular BBS software for the Amiga were ABBS, Amiexpress, C-Net, StormforceBBS, Infinity and Tempest.
 There was also a small faction of devoted Atari BBSes that used the Atari 800, then the 800XL, and eventually the 1040ST.
 The earlier machines generally lacked hard drive capabilities, which limited them primarily to messaging.

 MS-DOS continued to be the most popular operating system for BBS use up until the mid-1990s, and in the early years, most multi-node BBSes were running under a DOS based multitasker such as DESQview or consisted of multiple computers connected via a LAN.
 In the late 1980s, a handful of BBS developers implemented multitasking communications routines inside their software, allowing multiple phone lines and users to connect to the same BBS computer.
 These included Galacticomm's MajorBBS (later WorldGroup), eSoft The Bread Board System (TBBS), and Falken.
 Other popular BBS's were Maximus and Opus, with some associated applications such as BinkleyTerm being based on characters from the Berkley Breathed cartoon strip of Bloom County.
 Though most BBS software had been written in BASIC or Pascal (with some low-level routines written in assembly language), the C language was starting to gain popularity.